ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 - `osu!talk`
 - `osu!tourney`

-Other brandings that aren't covered by the osu! official branding must use spaces.
+Other brandings that are not covered by the osu! official branding must use spaces.
 Examples may include:

 - `osu! tournaments`
 - `osu! alumni`